reaper0146/plata/README.md

 npm install -g truffle
 ```

-7. Deploy contract to ganache network using below command
+7. Compile and then deploy contract to ganache network using below command
 ```
+truffle compile
 truffle migrate
 ```